ska-telescope/ska-sdp-data-product-api/docs/src/userguide/overview.rst

 Search endpoint
 ~~~~~~~~~~~~~~~

-Use the search endpoint to query your data products.
-Specify a time range and key-value pairs to filter your results.
+Use the search endpoint to query the data products.
+You can specify a time range and key-value pairs to filter the results.
 The response prioritizes products within the timeframe that best match your criteria.

 *Request*